 In 1906, the bacterium that causes pertussis was discovered.

-In 1912, Jules Bordet and Octave Gengou successfully cultured B. pertussis and developed the first inactivated whole-cell vaccine.
+In 1912, Jules Bordet and Octave Gengou developed the first inactivated whole-cell vaccine for pertussis.

-In 1925, Danish physician Thorvald Madsen first tested a whole-cell vaccine on a wide scale to control outbreaks in the Faroe Islands, however, two children died shortly after receiving the vaccine.
+In 1925, Danish physician Thorvald Madsen was the first to test a whole-cell vaccine on a wide scale to control outbreaks in the Faroe Islands, however, two children died shortly after receiving the vaccine.

-In 1932, after an outbreak of whooping cough in Atlanta, Georgia, pediatrician Leila Denmark began her study of the disease.
+In 1932, an outbreak of whooping cough in Atlanta, Georgia, prompted pediatrician Leila Denmark to begin her study of the disease.

 In 1942, American scientists Grace Eldering, Loney Gordon, and Pearl Kendrick combined the whole-cell pertussis vaccine with diphtheria and tetanus toxoids to generate the first DTP combination vaccine.